-Users of Facebook-like online social networks (FOSN) are not careful when accepting friend requests from strangers, i.e., those who they do not know in real life or online communities [3, 20].
-This behavior can be exploited by an attacker to run an infiltration campaign in a target FOSN [6].
-Such malicious campaigns are a growing cyber-security threat [9], where an attacker controls a set of user accounts and exploits them to befriend a large number of benign users.
+Users of Facebook-like online social networks (FOSN) are not careful when accepting friend requests from strangers, i.e., those who they do not know in real life or online communities [13, 51].
+This behavior can be exploited by an attacker to run an infiltration campaign in a target FOSN [17].
+Such malicious campaigns are a growing cyber-security threat [22], where an attacker controls a set of user accounts and exploits them to befriend a large number of benign users.

-Large-scale infiltration has three alarming security implications [6]: First, the social graph of the target FOSN is compromised and polluted with a large number of non-genuine social relationships.
+Large-scale infiltration has three alarming implications [17]: First, the social graph of the target FOSN is compromised and polluted with a large number of non-genuine social relationships.
 This means that third-party services and websites have to perform appropriate "cleaning" to mask out fake accounts and their relationships before integrating with or using such a FOSN.
-Second, and other than online surveillance, the attacker can breach the privacy of users and collect large amounts of personally identifying information (PII), such as email addresses, phone numbers and birthdates, which have considerable monetary value in the Internet underground markets [5].
-In addition, this information can be used to run follow up, highly personalized e-mail spam and phishing campaigns [16].
-Third, the attacker can exploit the infiltrated FOSN to spread misinformation as a form of political astroturfing [23], or even influence algorithmic trading that uses opinions extracted from FOSNs to predict stock markets [2, 4].
+Second, and other than online surveillance, the attacker can breach the privacy of users and collect large amounts of personally identifying information (PII), such as email addresses, phone numbers and birthdates, which have considerable monetary value in the Internet underground markets [16].
+This could happen by having access to PII after making connections with other accounts.
+In addition, this information can be used to run follow up, highly personalized e-mail spam and phishing campaigns [39].
+Third, the attacker can exploit the infiltrated FOSN to spread misinformation as a form of political astroturfing [56], or even influence algorithmic trading that uses opinions extracted from FOSNs to predict stock markets [12, 15].